Get Started with Oracle Linux Automation Manager

 4. The main window updates to show the credential Details page.

-This page provides a summary of the newly created credential.
+This page provides a summary of the newly created credentials.

 olam2-cred-detail-summary